rails/rails/guides/GUIDES_README.md

 Currently, this `style.scss` is being compiled to `style.css` using CodeKit locally.
 As this goes towards final, we should add this processing into the build rake task.

+To generate new guides into static files, type `rake guides:generate` from inside the `guides` folder.

 ## FAQ

 ### Why are you not using CSS variables?